America uses a disproportionate share of

 from the American perspective,

-the strategy of seizing or controlling significant portions
+seizing or controlling significant portions

 of the Middle East hydrocarbons keeps the dollar as the currency of